 From Weston, now Weston Colley, came Charles Cottingham, Walter Meacham and the brothers Herbert and Percy Baverstock.
 Stanley Wilks and Sidney Lawes came from New Down and George Brown from Larkwhistle.

 There are four Baverstocks listed on the memorial.
 Henry and Percy were certainly brothers, and I suspect were related somehow to Ernest and Walter, but can find no connection.
 Ernest emigrated to Canada, and fought with the Quebec regiment.

 Of those positively identified, the majority were killed in Northern France and Belgium.
 Although none were killed in St Quentin itself, where “Journey’s End” is set, 13 were killed nearby in villages along the River Somme.
 A further 9 were killed just across the border in Belgium.
 William Bush was killed in Egypt and is commemorated on a war memorial in Israel, while Sidney Lawes and Stanley Wilks were killed in Iraq.

 The summer of 1916 with the first battle of the Somme, and the German offensive in the spring of 1918 saw the largest numbers of deaths.

 The memorial is in the form of a Cornish cross, in rough-hewn Cornish granite.
 It was unveiled on 5th August 1920 by Mrs. F.H Bailey, formerly of Norsebury, whose son is the first on the memorial.

 This research is based upon information from the Commonwealth War Graves Commission, the Roll of Honour web site, and census information from the late 1800’s, 1901 and 1911.
-Two of the names on the memorial, Geoffrey Golding and Arthur Simpson I have not been able to trace.
-There may well be errors and incomplete information in my research, and if anyone can provide further background or correct information it will be gladly received.
+Any further background or corrected information will be gladly received.